hugoschaaf98/AVR_USART/README.md

 # AVR_USART
-use the usart of avr
+use the usart of avr.
+Simple use, asyncronous only.